TimoKats/MasterThesis/README.md

 # Using text similarity and relevance feedback to reduce review effort in eDiscovery
 This repositiory contains the source code of Timo Kats' master thesis: *Using text similarity and relevance feedback to reduce review effort in eDiscovery*.
 This thesis was written for the ICT in Business master program at the Leiden University and was part of a Data Science internship at ZyLAB.
-Credits to my supervisors: Ludovic Jean-Louis, Zoe Gerolemou, Jan Scholtes and Peter van der Putten.
+Supervisors: Ludovic Jean-Louis, Zoe Gerolemou, Jan Scholtes and Peter van der Putten.

 ### Overview
-This repository consists of 5 folders: bert, tfidf, quorum, relevance_feedback and data_related.
+This repository consists of 6 folders: bert, tfidf, quorum, relevance_feedback, data_related and PDF.
 The first three of these folders refer to the text similarity experiments.
-For this, the TF-IDF and BERT (in the thesis also referred to as dense vector search) based experiments require Solr to be installed.
+The TF-IDF and BERT (in the thesis also referred to as dense vector search) based experiments require Solr to be installed.
 For this, please see the section **Solr**.
-Note, a tutorial on setting up the DVS experiments can be found [here](https://www.loom.com/share/47951dacf8ca4c64994d34add5fdb198?sid=bdf1436c-4e4e-4ab3-b8a1-5851b7644851)
+Note, a tutorial on setting up the DVS/relevance feedback experiments can be found [here](https://www.loom.com/share/47951dacf8ca4c64994d34add5fdb198?sid=bdf1436c-4e4e-4ab3-b8a1-5851b7644851)

+Finally, the manuscript and defence of the thesis can be found in the folder PDF.

 ### System information and requirements
 The experiment was run on a Windows 11 enviroment using the Windows Subsystem for Linux.
 The Python version for this was *Python 3.8.10*.
 Moreover, the experiments use a collection of libraries.
-These are listed (along with their version number) in `requirements.txt`.
+These are listed (along with their version number) in `requirements.txt` (see command for installation below).
 Finally, most experiments require Solr (at least version 9) to be installed.
 For this, please see section **Solr**.

 ```python
 pip3 install -r requirements.txt